rtrelease/Jetson-Symbolics-Neuromorphics/GPT-OSS-EuriskoPy.md

                     )
                     changed = True
                     if r.consequent == goal:
-                        # We are done â but keep running so that other rules
+                        # We are done - but keep running so that other rules
                         # might give an even higher probability later.
                         pass